WASM Agent

 Agent options

-Pass an options object as the fifth argument:
+Pass an options object as the fourth argument:

-const result = await runAgent(model, messages, tools, handler, {
+const result = await runAgent(model, messages, tools, {

 maxIterations: 5,